Blogs

 Defense Strategies:

-• Continuously retrain AI models with current threat data
+• Continuously update AI models with current threat intel

-• Monitor for behavioral anomalies in user and network activity
+• Monitor user and network activity for behavior shifts

 3. IoT Vulnerabilities

-With over 30 billion IoT devices expected to be online by 2025, each becomes a potential attack surface.
-Many devices still lack strong security protocols.
+With more than 30 billion IoT devices expected to be connected globally by 2025, each device creates a new vulnerability.
+Many still operate without essential security controls.

 Defense Strategies: